0x4F776C/Structured-Query-Language/README.md

 ```

 ---
-# End of Basic SQL Tutorial
+End of summary - Basic

+Do help yourself with the [intermediate tutorial](#References) if you can't wait!
 ---

 # References